Luke-zhang-04/DeStagnate/README.md

     )
 }

 // Alternatively, you can use JSX.
-You will need a tranpiler, though.
+You will need a transpiler, though.
 jsx: {
     const rectState = new RectState()
     const divRef = DeStagnate.createRef<HTMLDivElement>()